Restructured for virtual learning

-Register for an upcoming class or bring Steve in (virtually or in-person) to teach a dedicated class to your group.
+Register for one of the upcoming classes or bring Steve in (virtually) to teach a dedicated class to your group.
 If three people register for a public class from the same company, the fourth person is free.
 See upcoming classes, or complete the contact form to receive a quote for a dedicated class.

 About the workshop

 Meet with Steve and together choose one of several case studies designed to sharpen specific data modeling skills.
 Next, choose the set of deliverables you would like your team to complete, which will determine whether the workshop will be one or two days.

 As an example, here are the deliverables from the Chips Inc. workshop: